chenxshuo/chenxshuo.github.io/_pages/experience.md

 social: false  # includes social icons at the bottom of the page
 ---

-- Applied Scientist Intern at Amazon <br>
-  Nov 2024 - Now

 - PhD Student at Siemens AG <br>
   Feb 2023 - Now

+- Applied Scientist Intern at Amazon <br>
+  Nov 2024 - May 2025

 - Research Assistant at SLDS Consulting Unit <br>
   Dec 2021 - Jan 2023